You Earned a Ticket!

 Roughly 10% of California's K-12 students attend a charter school.

-Charter schools are deeply entwined in the issue of school choice, but they are not the only option for providing it.
+Charter schools are deeply entwined with the issue of school choice, but they are not the only option for providing it.
 As discussed in Lesson 5.2, some school districts have softened the attendance boundaries that determine where kids may go to school, creating enrollment systems in which parental preference can also play a role.
 School boards have the authority to create policies that provide schools with charter-like flexibility, subject to the limitations of collective bargaining agreements.

 Funding for public education in California is based on attendance, as discussed in depth in Ed100 Chapter 8.
 Money follows students.
 If a student attends a traditional public district school, the funding follows the student to that school's district.
 School districts are expected to follow suit, allocating resources to schools based on the needs of the students in attendance.
 If the student attends a public charter school, the funding follows, too.